Current employer: Ford Motor Company

 Yes, I am still very close to many people who I met or lived with during my time at university.
 Our lecturers have maintained an interest in our careers and are keen to involve graduates to shape a better course.

 Would you recommend undertaking a course with Plymouth University, and why?

 Plymouth is a great city to study in; not only does the University sit within the heart of the city but the city and the surrounding area also has so much to offer, with the sea and Dartmoor on your doorstep.

 Inspired by this story?

 For more information about studying electrical and electronic engineering, please visit our MEng (Hons) Electrical and Electronic Engineering course page.
-For more information about our range of courses within the School of Computing, Electronics and Mathematics, please visit the school page.
+For more information about our range of courses within the School of Engineering, Computing and Mathematics, please visit the school page.

 Want to find similar alumni?